adityasolanki205/Merging-and-Spliting-in-DataFlow/README.md

     4. Create a Dataset in us-east1 by the name GermanCredit

-    5. Create 2 tables in this dataset by the name GermanCreditTable and GermanCreditBatchTable using Schema
+    5. Create 2 tables in this dataset by the name GermanCreditTable and GermanCreditBatchTable using Schema provided in the programs

     6. Create Pub Sub Topic by the name german_credit_data